TNO/Covid-SEIR/README.md

 The csv file can be used for further post_processing, containing confidence intervals, which can be plotted elseweher

 6 . errors
-If a config keyword is misspelled or mssing this easily results in an error, please provide all keywors if output writing gives an error make sure your you working directory is at bin
+If a config keyword is misspelled or missing this easily results in an error, please provide all keywords. if output writing gives an error make sure your you working directory is located at bin